Aliases for SUZ12 Gene

 GeneCards Summary for SUZ12 Gene

-SUZ12 (SUZ12 Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
+SUZ12 (SUZ12, Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
 Diseases associated with SUZ12 include Endometrial Stromal Sarcoma and Weaver Syndrome.
-Among its related pathways are Gene Expression and Cellular Senescence (REACTOME).
+Among its related pathways are Cellular Senescence (REACTOME) and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and chromatin binding.

 UniProtKB/Swiss-Prot for SUZ12 Gene